Configuring Impala to Work with JDBC

 :For Maven users, see this sample github page for an example of the dependencies you could add to a pom file instead of downloading the individual JARs.

-- On Linux, you might extract this to a location such as /opt/jars/.
+- On Linux, you might use a location such as /opt/jars/.

-- On Windows, you might extract this to a subdirectory of C:\Program Files.
+- On Windows, you might use a subdirectory underneath C:\Program Files.

 To successfully load the Impala JDBC driver, client programs must be able to locate the associated JAR files.